Joe Sewell

 Joseph Wheeler Sewell (October 9, 1898 – March 6, 1990) was an American professional baseball infielder who played in Major League Baseball for the Cleveland Indians and New York Yankees from 1920 to 1933.
 He was elected to the Baseball Hall of Fame in 1977.

 Sewell was a member of two World Series-winning teams.
-He holds the record for the lowest strikeout rate in major league history, striking out on average only once every 73 plate appearances, and the most consecutive games without a strikeout, at 115.
+He holds the record for the lowest career strikeout rate in major league history, striking out on average only once every 73 plate appearances, and the most consecutive games without a strikeout, at 115.

 Early life

 Joseph Wheeler Sewell was born on October 9, 1898, in Titus, Alabama.

 Sewell attended Wetumpka High School in Wetumpka, Alabama.
 He lettered in college football at the University of Alabama in 1917, 1918, and 1919.
 He led the school baseball team to four conference titles.

 Professional career

 Minor leagues

 Sewell joined the minor league New Orleans Pelicans in 1920, where he played a partial season before being called up to the "big league".